 Electric current is often perceived as something frightening, but what would it be like if low voltage would be the new normal?
 Would we still be afraid to touch it?
 How can we implement electric components as part of the design, instead of hiding them?
-These are just some of the questions that VANTOT used as a guiding light while designing their new collection Current Currents.
+These are just some of the questions that VANTOT used as a guiding line in there research around: Current Currents.

 What could be a contemporary interpretation of table silver?
 Silver; a valuable material used in many products back in the days.
 Anno 2019, the material is mostly used as a component of new electronic devices.
 Vantot, part of the Envisions collective, worked together with the Envisionairs Simone Post and Jeroen de Gruijter.
 We’ve been focussing on the great ability of silver to be one of the only materials that hardly loses quality by recycling it.
 Next to the fact that silver is an extremely good conductor, we created a new vision on “tablesilver” creating a minimalistic electrical “candle(holder)” running on only two mechanically extruded and formed silver wires, a LED and one lithium battery.

 We are part of the collective Envisions that showcases everything but the end product.
 Aiming to overthrow the usual boundaries in the design field, we base our working method on an unyielding affinity for the design process.
 With a keen eye for new opportunities, we strive to collaborate with companies that are interested in expanding the possibilities of their product and their conventional way of working.